-De L’Europe Hotel – Luxurious and centrally located, with great river views.
+De L’Europe Amsterdam – Luxurious and centrally located, with great river views.

-- Area: Prime location at the southern boundary of the Medieval Centre, at the confluence of 2 canals; an 8-minute stroll from the Dam Square and the Royal Palace; a 5-minute walk from Spui Square and the historic canal ring; numerous restaurants and bars nearby; walkable (or short tram ride) to the Museum Quarter and Centraal Station.
+- Area: Prime location at the southern boundary of the Medieval Center, at the confluence of 2 canals; an 8-minute stroll (700m) from the Dam Square and the Royal Palace; a 5-minute walk (400m) from Spui Square and the historic canal ring; numerous restaurants and bars nearby; walkable (or short tram ride) to the Museum Quarter and Centraal Station.

 - Handy to: Allard Pierson Museum, the Royal Palace, Amsterdam Museum.